skillslab/.github/readme_template.md

 ### Building

-In this section describe how the projection can be built and describe which configurations are available.
+In this section describe how the project can be built and describe which configurations are available.

 ### Testing